chudopak/minishell/README.md

 In this project, we use some functions from [my libft library](https://github.com/proalmaz/libft), as well as some functions we modify.

-The compilation was performed as follows: gcc -Wall -Wextra -Werror.
+The compilation was performed as follows: `gcc -Wall -Wextra -Werror`.

 All files pass to Norminette.